 - Plumbing - from three feet outside the building (basement) foundation wall, all drainage waste/venting and potable water pipes

-- Mechanical - indoor mechanical systems installed in the residence including heating, ventilation and sump systems
+- Mechanical - indoor mechanical systems installed in the residence including heating, ventilation, and sump systems

-- Electrical - interior and exterior wiring and lighting of a residence
+- Electrical - interior and exterior wiring, and lighting of a residence

-Housing Inspectors and Districts Map
+Housing Inspections Districts

 Electrical Information Centre

-Mechanical and Plumbing Info Centre
+Mechanical and Plumbing Information Centre